Frechmatz/cl-synthesizer/README.md

 ## Architecture

 A Synthesizer is represented by an instance of Rack.
 A rack holds instances of Rack-Modules.
-Each Rack-Module is holding a Core-Module and connections to other Rack-Modules.
+Each Rack-Module holds a Core-Module and connections to other Rack-Modules.

 ### Core-Module